Colin Eden

 Colin Eden was a professor in management science and operations research at Strathclyde University.

-Academic career

-Eden worked as an operational researcher in engineering upon bagging a doctorate.
+Eden worked as an operational researcher after being awarded a doctorate.
 He then proceeded to academia, first working at the University of Bath Management School as a senior lecturer, then, as a reader.

 He then assumed a professorship at Strathclyde University in management science.
 He subsequently became head of department at the Strathclyde Business School.
 And then Director of the Graduate School of Business at Strathclyde, and then finally Vice Dean.

 His research interests is in business strategy, project management, and operations research.

-He is widely published in respected management, project management and management science journals such as: Journal of Management Studies; and European Journal of Operational Research.
-His significant contributions are i) in the development of SODA as a problem structuring method; setting out a clear view of the nature Action Research in the study of management and organisations; iii) the development and theoretical grounding for strategy development as negotiation.

-He has been awarded many accolades including lifetime achievement awards from the OR Society (Beale Medal 2007) and from INFORMS GND Section (2008).